V-LoL: A Diagnostic Dataset for Visual Logical Learning: Additional experiments

-In this evaluation we investigate the complexity of different background scenes and renderings on the classification performance of the three nerual models, namely ResNet18, where we evaluate the three neural networks on the test sets of each scene.
-Specifically, we evaluate the models that were trained on different sample sizes of the same background scene.
-The results can be seen in Tab.~\ref{tab:scenecomparison}.
-We can indeed observe differences in performances across the three models, where on average there is a decrease in accuracies from base, desert, desert with sky to fisheye, with fisheye leading to the lowest
+In this evaluation we scrutinize the classification performance of neural networks across the different background scenes provided by V-LoL\emojitrain{}.
+We employ the three nerual models, namely the ResNet18, EfficientNet, and the Vision Transformer on the V-LoL\emojitrain{} TheoryX challenge.
+Our approach involves training these models with various sample sizes and evaluating their performance on a distinct holdout test set corresponding to the same scene.
+The results are summarized in Tab.~\ref{tab:scenecomparison}.
+We can indeed observe differences in performances across the three models, with a decrease in accuracies from the base scene, through desert and desert with sky, culminating in the fisheye scenario which mostly yields the lowest accuracy.